antollu12/mlp-from-scratch/README.md

 How the Model Works

 The neural network consists of:
-Input Layer: 2 features
+Input Layer: 2 features,
-Hidden Layers: 2 layers with 10 neurons each
+Hidden Layers: 2 layers with 10 neurons each,
 Output Layer: 1 neuron with sigmoid activation

 Activation functions used:
-Hidden layers
+Hidden layers,
-ReLU
+ReLU,
-Output layer
+Output layer,
-Sigmoid
+Sigmoid,
-Loss function
+Loss function,
-Binary Cross Entropy
+Binary Cross Entropy,

 Training algorithm:
-Gradient Descent
+Gradient Descent,
-Backpropagation
+Backpropagation,
 Dataset

 The model is trained on a synthetic dataset generated using the two-moons dataset from scikit-learn.

 Dataset characteristics:
-1000 samples
+1000 samples,
-Non-linear classification problem
+Non-linear classification problem,
 Noise added for realism

 The dataset is split into:
-80% training data
+80% training data,
 20% testing data

 Training Process:
 During training the following metrics are recorded:
-Loss per epoch
+Loss per epoch,
 Accuracy per epoch

 These metrics are visualized using plots after training.
 Evaluation Metrics

 After training, the model evaluates performance using:
-Accuracy
+Accuracy,
-Precision
+Precision,
-Recall
+Recall,
-Specificity
+Specificity,
-F1 Score
+F1 Score,
 A custom classification report is generated.